BrenKenna/TaskTide/README.md

 unzip tasktide.zip && rm -f tasktide.zip
 ```

+---

 #### b).
 Running TaskTide
 <p>
 How TaskTide should run can be configured based on parameters in a <a href="/tasktide/tasktide/src/main/resources/META-INF/microprofile-config.properties">TaskTide Config File</a>, or command-line arguments.
 This was to simplify the use case of the Engine and Manager clients, as they are target orientated.
 However, when using command-line arguments the target backend parameters must be declared in that file as they are set and provided by the Jakarta-NoSQL, and JPA dependancies (if being used).
-Additionally since only one backend database type is recommended, application runtime can be optimized by removing unused dependancies (ex JNoSQL if JPA etc) <a href="/tasktide/tasktide/README.md#a-global-configurations">described here</a>.
+Additionally since only one backend database type should be used, application runtime can be optimized by removing unused dependancies (ex JNoSQL if JPA etc) <a href="/tasktide/tasktide/README.md#a-global-configurations">described here</a>.
 </p>

 ```bash